bassjompi/MSD_HW/README.md

                                             vagrant up

-3. Once the VM is created and provisioned you should be able to access the site https://192.168.33.13
+3. Once the VM is created and provisioned you should be able to access the site and see the system info at    https://192.168.33.13
 4. Suervisord interface should be now accesible at      http://192.168.33.13:9001
 5. Execute the playbook_local.yml  to add an entry in your local /etc/hosts with the new server  (MSD_JUAN)

           									ansible-playbook -i "localhost," -c local playbook_local.yml